Crostini with Ricotta, Figs & Balsamic

 Instructions:

-• Heat a large cast iron pan over medium heat, add 2 tablespoons of the butter and allow to melt.
-Add slices of baguette and sauté, moving pan occasionally until golden brown.
-Flip the bread and continue to pan fry until golden brown.
+- Heat a large cast iron pan over medium heat, add 2 tablespoons of the butter and allow to melt.
+Add slices of baguette and sauté, moving pan occasionally until golden brown on both sides, about 2 minutes.

 DID YOU MAKE THIS?